 May and another new destination for me; Paphos in Cyprus.
 I spent a week working with a colleague on a conference we’d organised for 300 people.
-Unfortunately we only got out of the hotel on one evening for a meal and I probably shouldn’t count this a new destination as I didn’t actually see any of it!
-Another place to re-visit methinks.
+Unfortunately we only got out of the hotel on one evening for a meal and I probably shouldn’t count this a new destination as I didn’t actually see any of it – and people think I’m on holiday all the time…!
+Another place to re-visit.

 June puts in an appearance and with it a whole heap of excitement – my first trip to Italy!
 I can’t believe it’s taken so long to get there and I have totally fallen in love with this country, its people and that amazing Italian food.
 We based ourselves in Sorrento visiting the fascinating city of Pompeii and taking the famous Amalfi Coast road down to Amalfi itself.
 I’m heading back to Sorrento next year for some serious gelato research.